Guernsey travel guide

 HM Queen Elizabeth II since 1952, represented locally by Lieutenant Governor Ian Corder since 2016.

-Gavin St Pier has been President of Policy & Resources Committee since 2016.
+Gavin St Pier is the President of Guernsey states since 2016.

 COVID-19 Exceptional Travel Advisory NoticeAs countries respond to the COVID-19 pandemic, including travel and border restrictions, the FCO advises against all but essential international travel.
 Any country or area may restrict travel without notice.